Discovering the Evolution and Resurgence of the Tunisian Mezoued: From Folklore to Jazz and Rap Fusion

 Montassar Jebali plays the mezoued in several jazz and hip-hop groups.

-“Thanks to what I learned during my studies, I understood what could be done with this instrument”, says the 32-year-old flutist, specifying that the mezoued is not yet taught at the Higher Institute of Music of Tunisia from which he graduated in Arabic music.
+“Thanks to what I learned during my studies, I understood what might be done with this instrument”, says the 32-year-old flutist, specifying that the mezoued is not yet taught at the Higher Institute of Music of Tunisia from which he graduated in Arabic music.

 “I used my academic knowledge to find which instrument he went well with,” adds Mr. Jebali, whose concerts and those of other musicians are very popular with young Tunisians.